hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/aws.md

 control over your recovery time in the event of a hard dependency failure on a regional AWS service.
 In this section, implementation patterns to support this are discussed.

-An identical infrastructure should be provisioned in a secondary AWS Region.
+We recommend provisioning an identical infrastructure in a secondary AWS Region.
 Depending on recovery time objectives and tolerances for additional cost to support AWS Region failure, the infrastructure can be running (Warm Standby) or stopped (Cold Standby).
 Please note that with _Standalone_ implementation mode, only one Terraform Enterprise instance can be running against the same database.
 This deployment acts to minimize the Mean Time To Recovery (MTTR) in the event of a regional failure, avoiding the need to replicate and stand up the data plane infrastructure during an outage.
 In the event of the primary AWS Region hosting the Terraform Enterprise application fail, the secondary